Mark Zuckerberg Picked the Wrong Watch to Announce Meta’s New Oakley Sunglasses

 Ebay user California Direct

-Though I can’t claim that any of the Oakley watch designs match my tastes, their bold and surreal silhouettes align nicely with the more avant-garde looks of modern haute horology brands like De Bethune.
+But their bold and surreal silhouettes do align surprisingly well now with the more avant-garde aesthetics of many modern haute horology brands.

-Zuckerberg could’ve also picked at least some Oakley watches up on eBay for less than $399, which is what the Oakley Meta HSTN (pronounced how-stun) smart glasses will cost when they launch later this summer.
+Or he could’ve just quickly snagged a more generic one on eBay for less than $399, which is what the Oakley Meta HSTN (pronounced how-stun) smart glasses will cost when they launch later this summer.